 Prior to coming to Little Star, Aliza taught for five years at the Rabbi Jacob Joseph Girls School in Staten Island.
 She started as a Pre-1A assistant and was asked to take over as the upper grades teacher for several subjects.
 Aliza was and continues to be admired by her peers and former students.

 As the granddaughter of a master educator and the founder of Oorah, Rabbi Chaim Mintz, teaching and loving every Jew runs in Sarah’s blood.
-She has been involved in Oorah and its programs for most of her life.
+She received her Masters in Early Childhood Education, after being involved in Oorah and its programs for most of her life.
 Sarah was the Head Counselor of Oorah’s TheZone Camp in 2017 and has run the ChillZone in Twin Rivers, NJ.
-Sarah joined Little Star with a wealth of experience working in Bnos Esther Malka Elementary School as well as Richboro Hebrew School.
+She joined Little Star with a wealth of experience from working in Bnos Esther Malka Elementary School as well as Richboro Hebrew School.

 After five years of being a head teacher at Hannah Senesh Community Day School, Regina came to Little Star with a wealth of experience.
 An expert at encouraging children to explore the world around them, Regina enjoys observing her students develop self-confidence and a positive self-image.
 With a Master’s degree from Brooklyn College in Literacy Education and a Bachelor’s degree in Early Childhood Education, Regina is a respected and valuable asset to the Little Star staff.